ethereum/devp2p/caps/eth.md

 faster than re-executing all transactions but comes at the expense of some security.

 State synchronization typically proceeds by downloading the chain of block headers, verifying their proof-of-work values.
-Block bodies are requested as in the Basic Chain Synchronization section but block transactions aren't executed.
+Block bodies are requested as in the Chain Synchronization section but block transactions aren't executed.
 Instead, the client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, it's children, grandchildren, ... using